Meet Our Current Fall Teachers

 Eric Prine worked as a professional interior and architecture photographer for over 15 years.
 He began real estate investing and doing property management over a decade ago.
 As a Realtor®, Eric is able to combine his love of architecture and real estate.

 Sara Robbins, a Mt.
-Airy native, is an award winning fiber artist who has been weaving baskets for over 25 years and 5 years ago discovered loom weaving.
-Sara is a member of the Philadelphia Guild of Handweavers.
+Airy native, is an award winning fiber artist who has been weaving baskets for over 30 years.

 Cheri Skipworth is the owner of the HandmadeU Studio.
 HandmadeU inspires creativity in others through offering a monthly craft subscription box as well as craft workshops.
 Cheri has been an avid crafter for more than 30 years and has been teaching arts and crafts for more than 20 years.